School WW1 Battlefield Tour to Ypres and the Somme

 - Detailed information pack

-Housed in the former Cloth Hall in the historic heart of Ypres.
-In Flanders Fields is a perfect starting point for an exploration of the Ypres salient.
-This interactive museum allies artefacts with documentary film, audio-visual presentations and contemporary artwork to vividly portray the horror and brutality of the events of 1914-1918.
-Visitors use their Poppy B...
+This interactive museum mixes artefacts with documentary film, audio-visual presentations and contemporary artwork to vividly portray the horror and brutality of the events of 1914-1918.
+Visitors use their Poppy Bracelet to read personal stories of those who lived during the War and can send stories to their email address.

-within a kilometre of the farthest point in Belgium reached by the Allied forces, this is the largest military cemetery in the world with 11,908 graves.
+Within a kilometre of the farthest point in Belgium reached by the Allied forces lies the largest military cemetery in the world with 11,954 graves.
 It takes its name from the German concrete bunkers, whose ruins still remain, which were thought by soldiers from the 50th Northumbrian division to look like Tyneside cottages.

-From the 9th to the 16th centuries, the people of Albert, like many in the region, got used to hiding underground to avoid attacks from the invaders from Normandy and then Spain.
+From the ninth to the sixteenth centuries, the people of Albert, like many in the region, got used to hiding underground to avoid attacks from the invaders from Normandy and then Spain.
 During the First World War Albert became a British garrison town.
 It was from Albert that the doomed offensive on July 1st 1916 was launched.
-Later in 1918, at the time of the Ludendorff offensive, most of the town was be...
+Later in 1918, at the time of the Ludendorff offensive, most of the tow...

 In April 1917, Canadian soldiers wrested control of the escarpment here in a brief but bloody battle.
 A striking monument, an interpretive centre and a section of preserved trenches commemorate them.
 Friendly, knowledgeable Canadian guides enliven tours of the battlefield and of the tunnels through the chalk that were so instrumental to victory.
 This is a highlight of any trip to the Somme.

-On the first day of the battle of the Somme, eight hundred men of the Royal Newfoundland Regiment went over the top here.
+On the first day of the battle of the Somme, eight hundred men of the Royal Newfoundland Regiment went over the top at this spot.
 Half an hour later, only 68 were left alive and uninjured.
-The preserved trenches and Caribou monument are a fitting memorial to these men who died thousands of mile from home.
-Please note that it's no longer possible to book guides in advance and so tours are now offered o...
+The preserved trenches and Caribou monument are a fitting memorial to the men who died thousands of mile from home.

 The slaughter on the Somme wiped out a generation, and continues to cast a shadow on Britain’s popular consciousness.
 This colossal brick structure records the names of 72,000 British soldiers whose bodies were never found.

-Sanctuary Wood and its trench museum are today the most authentic and vivid portrayal of what is was like to live in the filth and mud of Flanders.
+Sanctuary Wood and its trench museum show an authentic and vivid portrayal of what is was like to live in the filth and mud of Flanders.
 The museum collection contains equipment removed from the battlefield in the vicinity.
-There is a room with many photographs on the walls and a large, rare collection of three dimensional photo images in viewing boxes.
+There is a room with photographs and a large, rare collection of three dimensional photo images in viewing boxes.

 All bedrooms are en-suite.
 The hotel has a self-service restaurant serving breakfast, lunch and evening meals.
 There is a swipe card system to gain entry to floors, rooms and lifts for extra security.